Infinite-dimensional Polish groups and Property (T): Preliminaries on metric imaginaries and stable independence

-\begin{rem} We have chosen our definition so that we have, trivially, $M\ind_{B}N$ in $\wM$ if and only if $M^\meq\ind_{B}N^\meq$ in $\wM^\meq$.
-An equivalent definition can be given in terms only of formulas in the language of $\wM$: for this one should consider all formulas $\phi(x,y)$ that are stable when restricted to a product of some definable subsets. \end{rem}
+\begin{rem} Since later we will be particularly interested in stable formulas on imaginary sorts, we have chosen our definition of stable independence so that it is clear that one has $M\ind_{B}N$ in $\wM$ if and only if $M^\meq\ind_{B}N^\meq$ in $\wM^\meq$.
+It is possible to give an equivalent definition that quantifies only over formulas $\phi(x,y)$ in the language of $\wM$: for this one has to consider all formulas $\phi(x,y)$ that are stable when restricted to a product $X\times Y$ of some definable subsets $X\subseteq\wM^x$, $Y\subseteq\wM^y$. \end{rem}

 We state below some of the main properties of the ternary relation $\ind$ in the general unstable setting.
 For comparison with the globally stable case see \cite[\textsection 8.2]{benusv10}.

 \begin{prop} The stable independence relation (within a large model of a possibly unstable metric theory) enjoys the following properties.